-Now in his seventh full year at the University of Arkansas, Yurachek has firmly positioned the Razorbacks as one of the nation's elite intercollegiate athletics programs.
+Now in his eighth full year at the University of Arkansas, Yurachek has firmly positioned the Razorbacks as one of the nation's elite intercollegiate athletics programs having finished in the Top 20 of the Learfield Directors' Cup each of the last five years.
 His leadership has helped build one of the nation's best all-sports programs while attracting premier coaches, including Naismith Basketball Hall of Fame Men's Basketball Coach John Calipari, to Fayetteville.

-Arkansas has more than made its mark in the most competitive conference in the nation, winning 36 Southeastern Conference Championships in the past six years, including 28 conference titles in the past four years alone.
-Both marks lead all SEC programs and the Razorbacks' 31 titles is more than six other league programs combined in that same timeframe.
+Arkansas has more than made its mark in the most competitive conference in the nation, winning 39 Southeastern Conference Championships in the past seven years, including 31 conference titles in the past five years alone.
+Both marks lead all SEC programs and the Razorbacks' 39 titles are more than seven other league programs combined in that same timeframe.